 What was it like filming your episode of Casualty?

-Can you tell us about the character you played Kai Swift?
+Can you tell us about your character Kai Swift?

 Kai is a teenager whose parents have gone through a rough divorce.
 He’s living with his mum, but his dad is constantly showering him in gifts to gain his affection.
 One of these gifts happens to be a drone.
 I’ll leave that there…